freddysilber/react-sfdx-boilerplate/README.md

 # React SFDX Boilerplate
-A simple react project with localhost and production working code
+A simple react project with localhost and production ready code

 ## Getting Started
 - Create a Scratch Org